Mbah Maridjan: 2010 Merapi eruption and death

-Maridjan again refused to evacuate prior to the 26 October eruption in 2010, telling a friend that he could not leave because he had a responsibility, and that because "my time to die in this place has almost come, I can't leave."
+Maridjan again refused to evacuate before the 26 October eruption in 2010, telling a friend that he could not leave because he had a responsibility, and that because "my time to die in this place has almost come, I can't leave."
 Thirteen other people, who were in his home trying to persuade him to leave, were killed along with him when his house was hit by a pyroclastic flow.
 Only the mosque in his village was left standing.
 Maridjan's body was found in a praying position; he was thought to have been killed instantly by the 1000 C cloud of gas and ash.

 The Yogyakarta Palace subsequently confirmed his death.
 Gusti Prabukusumo, the brother of Sultan Hamengkubuwono X, said that they had "known long before it happened that Mbah Maridjan would be taken by Merapi.
 Now that he's gone, we have to choose a new gatekeeper soon".
 Maridjan was survived by his wife and five children.

 In 2012, Maridjan's son Asih Lurah Surakso Sihono was assigned as the new gatekeeper.